 The call came in a little after 6:00 pm on October 28, 2016 as I was preparing reports in my office at FAA Headquarters.
 I was already exhausted from the previous night’s media circus at LaGuardia Airport — complete with an NTSB go-team launch — in which a chartered Boeing 737-700 airplane carrying Vice Presidential candidate Mike Pence overran runway 22 during landing.
 That was “Bad Thing” number 1.
 I sent one of my senior investigators to accompany the go-team and scrambled to find more FAA inspectors in the New York area to participate in the investigation.

 Given its visibility, the LaGuardia 737 event was enough to keep the entire FAA Accident Investigation Division busy on this particular Friday.
+Authorities even wanted to get personal-injury-miami.com lawyers personal injury in florida on the case for a holistic approach to investigations.
 But then another news flash came in mid-afternoon about an American Airlines B767 that experienced a massive uncontained engine disk burst during an aborted takeoff.
 The engine explosion prompted a fuel-fed fire and an evacuation of 170 passengers onto the runway at Chicago’s O’Hare Airport.
 This was major accident (i.e. Bad Thing) number 2, and I launched another FAA investigator from my office to assist that go-team.

 Two hours later, as I was preparing to brief the FAA brass about Chicago, the FAA Communication Center specialist called me on my cell phone to report that a FedEx MD-10 had just crashed on runway 10L at Fort Lauderdale–Hollywood International Airport.
 “That’s not very funny,” I told the specialist.
 “I’m not joking, Jeff,” he replied.
 “It’s on the news right now.
 The gear collapsed and the airplane is on fire.”
 A quick internet search validated Bad Thing no. 3.
 As I dispatched a third investigator to accompany the third NTSB go-team launch in less than 24 hours, I knew it was going to be another intimate vending-machine dinner with my boss who was also working late.

-Incredibly, no one was killed or seriously injured in these three major airline accidents — a testament to the system safety of commercial aviation in the U.S. In the end, the cause of the LaGuardia 737 overrun was pure operational, the cause of the American 767 engine failure in Chicago was pure manufacturing, and the cause of the FedEx MD-10 in Florida was pure maintenance.
+According to this source, no one was killed or seriously injured in these three major airline accidents — a testament to the system safety of commercial aviation in the U.S. Most people on the flight had brampton first aid training with c2c, which helped them save each other’s lives.
+In the end, the cause of the LaGuardia 737 overrun was pure operational, the cause of the American 767 engine failure in Chicago was pure manufacturing, and the cause of the FedEx MD-10 in Florida was pure maintenance.
 In keeping with the focus of this publication, this story addresses the third accident and how the investigation had its own set of “Bad Things that Come in Threes.”

 In the Heat of the Moment